bvtterfly/lio/README.md

 ### Writing a custom optimizers

-If you want to write your optimizer and optimize your images using another command-line utility, write your optimizer.
-An optimizer is any class that implements the `Bvtterfly\Lio\Contracts` interface:
+You may want to write your own optimizer to optimize your images via other utilities.
+An optimizer is any class that implements the `Bvtterfly\Lio\Contracts\Optimizer` interface:

 ```php
 use Psr\Log\LoggerInterface;